juhahinkula/personaltrainerdocs/docs/index.md

 ```

 ## Reset Database
-To reset database you can use the following request
+To reset database you can use the following request that deletes all data from the database and re-populate it with the original demo data.

 ```
 POST https://customerrestservice-personaltraining.rahtiapp.fi/api/reset